RangamaniLabUCSD/smart/joss-paper/paper.md

 Such systems of multi-dimensional partial differential equations (PDEs) are notoriously difficult to solve because of their high dimensionality, non-linearities, strong coupling, stiffness, and potential instabilities.
-In this work, we describe *Spatial Modeling Algorithms for Reactions and Transport* (SMART), a high-performance finite-element-based simulation package for model specification and numerical simulation of spatially-varying reaction-transport processes.
+In this work, we describe *Spatial Modeling Algorithms for Reactions and Transport* (SMART), a finite-element-based simulation package for model specification and numerical simulation of spatially-varying reaction-transport processes.
 SMART is based on the FEniCS finite element library, provides a symbolic representation framework for specifying reaction pathways, and supports geometries in 2D and 3D including large and irregular cell geometries obtained from modern ultrastructural characterization methods.